Hennepin Probate / Mental Health Court

 I have been appointed by the court to be a guardian and/or conservator.
 What do I do now?

-The guardian or conservator is accountable to the court for decisions made on behalf of the ward or protected person.
+The guardian or conservator is accountable to the court for decisions made on behalf of the person subject to guardianship or person subject to conservatorship.
 A guardian’s or conservator’s actions are subject to review and direction by the court.

-The anniversary date is the date the Letters of Appointment are signed and dated by the judge.
+The anniversary date is the date the Letters of Guardianship or Letters of Conservatorship are filed.

 What happens after the hearing?

-• The court may decide that the person needs less assistance than was requested and may modify the petition to a less restrictive form.
-For example, the court may grant less powers than were requested.
+• The court may decide that the person needs less assistance than what was requested in the petition and issue an Order granting more limited powers to the conservator or guardian.

 • The court may determine that the individual does not need a conservator or guardian and dismiss the petition.